Teaching

 Wake Forest University in Winston-Salem, North Carolina

-Amy Catanzano is an associate professor of English and the poet-in-residence at Wake Forest University in North Carolina.
-Prior to Wake Forest, she taught at Naropa University in the Jack Kerouac School of Disembodied Poetics in Boulder, Chatham University in Pittsburgh, Metropolitan State University of Denver, and the University of Iowa.
-She has been a guest faculty member at the Weatherspoon Art Museum, the Naropa Summer Writing Program, and the North Carolina Writers’ Network.
+Amy Catanzano is a Professor of English in Creative Writing and the Poet-in-Residence at Wake Forest University in North Carolina.
+Prior to teaching at Wake Forest, Catanzano taught at Naropa University in Boulder, Chatham University in Pittsburgh, Metropolitan State University of Denver, and the University of Iowa in Iowa City.
+She has been a guest faculty member at the Weatherspoon Art Museum, Naropa University's Summer Writing Program, and the North Carolina Writers’ Network.

 She has taught a range of courses in creative writing, literature, poetics, and experimental artistic practice.
-At Wake Forest, she teaches creative writing workshops for the graduate MA Literary Studies Program and undergraduate Creative Writing Minor.

-Working from innovative frameworks in quantum poetics, which explores poetry in relation to science, her pedagogy engages investigative poetry, reality and imagination studies, transmedia poetry, interdisciplinary poetry, language poetry, conceptual writing, political and activist writing, collaboration, performance, mythopoetics, aleatoric process, visual poetry, sound poetry, and more.
+Her pedagogy focuses on investigative poetics, reality and imagination studies, transmedia poetry, science and poetry, language poetry, conceptual writing, political and activist writing, interdisciplinary collaboration, performance poetics, mythopoetics, visual poetry, sound poetry, and more.

-She has mentored students who have gone on to livelihoods in writing, teaching, art making, publishing, and more as well as MFA and PhD programs at the Iowa Writers’ Workshop, University of Denver, Brooklyn College, University of Notre Dame, Pratt Institute, the European Graduate School, and elsewhere.
+Through writing exercises, discussions of student writing, reading and viewing materials, and attendance to events with visiting authors, students develop as writers and readers while examining the aesthetic, theoretical, material, transpersonal, and cultural implications of working with language in an artistic practice.
+She has mentored students who have gone on to livelihoods in writing, teaching, art making, and publishing, as well as to MFA and PhD programs at the Iowa Writers’ Workshop, University of Denver, Brooklyn College, University of Notre Dame, Pratt Institute, the European Graduate School, and elsewhere.